nataliagarbirasdiaz/academic-kickstart/content/home/working.md

 <details>
-<summary> <strong strong style="color:royalblue"> Using Political Cues for Attitude Formation in Post-Conflict Contexts </strong> (R&R) <br/>
+<summary> <strong strong style="color:royalblue"> Using Political Cues for Attitude Formation in Post-Conflict Contexts </strong> (R&R Journal of Peace Research) <br/>
 Natalia Garbiras-Díaz, Miguel García-Sánchez and Aila M. Matanock <br/>
 </summary>
 <br/>
-Citizens are often asked to evaluate peace agreements seeking to end civil conflicts, by voting on referendums or the negotiating leaders or, even when not voting, deciding whether to cooperate with the implementation of policies like combatant reintegration.
-In this paper, we assess how citizens form attitudes towards the provisions in peace agreements.
-These contexts tend to have high polarization, and citizens are asked to weigh in on complex policies, so we theorize that citizens will use cues from political elites with whom they have affinity, and, without these cues, information will have less effect.
-We assess our theory using survey experiments in Colombia.
-We find citizens rely on political elites' cues to form their opinion on a peace agreement's provisions, with the direction depending on the citizen's affinity with the political elites.
-Additional information about these policies has little effect.
-The paper suggests that even these high stakes decisions can be seen as politics as usual.
+Citizens often have to evaluate peace agreements by voting on referendums or the negotiating leaders or by deciding whether to cooperate with implementation.
+In this paper, we assess how citizens form attitudes towards the provisions emerging from settlements.
+Citizens seeking to survive and rebuild are evaluating complex policies in contexts that tend to be politically factionalized.
+We theorize that they will use cues from political elites with whom they have affinity.
+We test our theory using survey experiments in Colombia.
+We find citizens rely on political elites' cues to form their opinion on the peace agreement's provisions, with the direction depending on their affinity with these elites.
+These cues appear to supply easily-accessible information that respondents use over other information sources.
+In contrast to other work that sees peace processes as exceptional and citizens as potential stabilizing forces, our results suggest that even these high-stakes decisions are politics as usual.

 * [ESOC Working paper 19](https://esoc.princeton.edu/WP19)